CelestinBananas/ASTRON_APERTIF_DR1/docs/source/obs&proc.rst

 Observations with no released processed data
 ------------------------------------------------

 Some observations have no released processed data associated with them.
-This can either be because they were processed with the 300 MHz version of the pipeline, which produced lower quality data products, or because the automatic identification of calibrators by AUTOCAL (see "Apercal overview") and subsequent processing failed.
+This can either be because they were processed with the 300 MHz version of the pipeline, which produced lower quality data products, or because the automatic identification of calibrators by AUTOCAL (see ":ref:`Apercal overview <Overview and Structure>`") and subsequent processing failed.
 In addition, there is a set of observations that were scheduled without RTC & RTD, thus failing to be validated for release since they did not meet the minimum resolution requirement.

 Early processing
 ^^^^^^^^^^^^^^^^^^^^^